DataDog/documentation/content/en/observability_pipelines/_index.md

 #### Split Logs

 When you have logs from different services and applications, you might need to send them to different downstream services for query, analysis, and alerting.
-For example, you want to send security logs to a SIEM and DevOps logs to Datadog.
-Use the Split Logs template to pre-process your logs and determine which logs should go to which destination.
+For example, you might want to send security logs to a SIEM solution and DevOps logs to Datadog.
+Use the Split Logs template to pre-process your logs separately for each destination before sending them downstream.

 #### Sensitive Data Redaction